Indications

 ELIQUIS is not for patients who:

-See additional Important Safety Information below
+See additional Important Safety Information below.

-Talk to your healthcare team about the following:
+Talk to your healthcare team if you:

 Tell your healthcare team about all the medicines you take, including any: